 Dry food products should only be stored in clean PETE bottles.
 Other plastic bottles may not provide an adequate moisture or oxygen barrier.
 PETE bottles will have “PETE” or “PET” under the recyclable symbol on the bottom of the bottle.
-Fruit juice and soda pop bottles are good options for longer term storage.
-Never use containers which previously stored non-food items.
+Fruit juice and soda pop bottles are good options for longer-term storage.
+Never use containers which previously-stored non-food items.

 The bottles must be thoroughly cleaned out before use.
-If the lid has an insert, remove it and clean well.
+If the lid has an insert, remove it and clean it well.
 I like to sanitize my bottles a weak chlorine bleach solution to ensure that nothing is able to grow.
 I allow them to air dry for several days to make sure they are completely dry.

 PETE bottles are a good choice for storing grains and legumes.
 PETE bottles may also be used for water storage.
 The bottles are small and easy to manage.

 There is a slow transmission of oxygen through the plastic over time so they will not maintain quality for as long as #10 cans do.
-PETE bottles must be protected from light as light will degrade the food inside.
+PETE bottles must be protected from light as the light will degrade the food inside.
 Rodents can chew through the thin plastic.
 Also, it takes a bit of patience and effort to funnel the grain into the neck of the bottle and shake it down to eliminate dead air space.